Spain bank rescue fund approves Bankia aid

-MADRID (Reuters) - Spain’s national bank rescue fund approved an immediate capital injection of 4.5 billion euros ($5.66 billion) into ailing lender Bankia (BKIA.MC) on Monday, the Fund for Orderly Bank Restructuring, or FROB, said in a statement.
+MADRID, Sept 3 (Reuters) - Spain’s national bank rescue fund approved an immediate capital injection of 4.5 billion euros ($5.66 billion) into ailing lender Bankia on Monday, the Fund for Orderly Bank Restructuring, or FROB, said in a statement.

 “The operation will be carried out by the FROB subscribing to a capital increase,” the FROB said in a statement.